AML14/tratto/ml-model/README.md

 ## Server

-To run the server and perform predictions on new data (or replicate the evaluation of the models), execute the following command to start the server:
+To run the server and perform predictions on new data (for example, in combination with the main tratto program), execute the following command to start the server:

    ```shell